Skip to main content

 Official guidelines on traineeships and apprenticeships

-Traineeships are organised for both upper secondary school and higher education students, but each are governed by different regulations.
+Traineeships, apprenticeships, and various types of internships are organised for pupils of vocational schools, general upper secondary schools and higher education students, as well as graduates from school education, but each are governed by different regulations.

 Since October 1st 2014, study programmes with practical profiles must include work placements for students, which last three months at minimum.
 Faculties may organise student education in an alternate fashion: classroom instruction at the higher education institution and traineeships at the employer’s.